linode/docs/docs/websites/wikis/mediawiki-engine.md

 MediaWiki is a popular free wiki software package, and is the same software used by Wikipedia.
 It is fully dynamic and runs on a LAMP stack, taking advantage of the PHP language and the MySQL database backend.
 With easy installation and configuration, MediaWiki is a good solution when you need a familiar, full-featured dynamic wiki engine.

-For this guide, we'll assume you've already read the [getting started](/docs/getting-started/) guide and have configured a working [LAMP stack](/docs/lamp-guides/) for your chosen distribution of Linux on your Linode VPS.
+For this guide, we'll assume you've already read the [getting started](/docs/getting-started/) guide and have configured a working [LAMP stack](/docs/lamp-guides/) for your chosen distribution of Linux on your Linode.
 You should be connected to your server via SSH and logged in as root.

 ## Downloading and Unpacking